 Admitted to the State Bar of Texas, U.S. District Court for the Eastern, Northern, Southern and Western Districts of Texas and the U.S. Court of Appeals, Fifth Circuit

-Founding fellow and board member, Texas Energy Law Association (TELA)
+President, Texas Energy Law Association (TELA)

 Member, Austin Bar Association Judicial Affairs and Screening Committee

 Invited Fellow Under Forty, Travis County Women Lawyers’ Foundation

 The University of Texas School of Law, J.D., with honors, 2010

 Texas Tech University, M.B.A., with honors, 2001